Absolutia/skywave/README.md

 # skywave
 Chat program.
-Currently for command line and Linux/BSD only, but we have a DOS port as well as GUI versions for Windows & Android planned.
+Currently for command line and Linux/BSD only, but we have planned a DOS port as well as GUI versions for Windows & Android.